joelecox1/code-refactor/README.md

 # Horiseon

-An online markering company garanteeing the continued success of clients and their busniesses.
+An online marketing company garanteeing the continued success of clients and their busniesses.

 ## Description